-Some people are unable to carry out certain actions or make certain decisions alone (or for themselves), or are worried that this may be the case in the future.
-This might be due to having a learning disability or a mental health problem such as dementia for example.
+Some people are unable to carry out some actions or make certain decisions by themselves, whilst others fear the onset of such a challenge in their future.
+This might be due to a learning disability or a mental health problem such as dementia for example.

 Managing someone else's affairs can mean a number of things, including:

 - looking after their bank accounts, savings, investments or other financial affairs

 - buying and selling property on their behalf

 - claiming and spending welfare benefits on their behalf